 The museum isn't large – you can pop in and out within thirty minutes if you like.
 We were so enamored, however, with the pieces and stories behind them we stayed for the better part of an hour.

 It’s home to one of the very few collections that show worldwide pipes, even dating back to 500 BCE.
 The house is beautiful so be sure to ask the volunteer on duty about it.
 The inlaid wood floors are impressive as is a hanging chandelier made from Venetian glass.

 If you want to see the historic and typical dress of the Dutch people this is THE place to see it in Amsterdam.
 It was once a charming home that has been converted to a museum.

 There's a handbag museum we would have liked to visit as well but didn't have time.
 If you're into fashion it could be a good stop for you!

 Additional Discounts and Money Saving Tips with the I amsterdam City Card

-Though some places we wanted to go weren’t on the pass we were delighted to find out the I amstredam City Card enabled us to enjoy discounts on admission.
+Some places we wanted to go weren't on the pass.
+But we were delighted to find out the I amstredam City Card enabled us to enjoy discounts on admission.

-Close to the Van Gogh Museum is a modern art museum called Moco Museum.
+A modern art museum, called Moco Museum, is close to the Van Gogh Museum.
 This was another place we were able to ask for a discount on admission with our I amsterdam City Card.

 We were very much looking forward to visiting the Heineken Experience.
 It was a perk that we received 25% off admission for, which saved a few euros!
 (We simply informed the ticket cashier we had the I amsterdam City Card and she discounted our tickets.)